Requesting your personal information under the Data Protection Act

 What happens when I make a request?

-When the Council receives a request for information, we must respond as soon as possible, and not later than 40 calendar days after receiving your request.
+When the Council receives a request for information, we must respond as soon as possible, and not later than one calendar month after receiving your request.

 Once your request has been received, the Data Protection Team will liaise with the appropriate area of the Council that holds the information you have requested.
 The information will be reviewed to establish what information you are entitled to under the Data Protection Act.